Myster-Tee/TinfoilWebServer/README.md

 1. Setup _StripDirectoryNames_ setting to _true_ to hide your personal folder tree organization
 1. Enable IP blacklistng feature
 1. Enable fingerprints filter feature
+1. Set *Authentication.PwdType* to "Sha256" to avoid storing plaintext user passwords in your config file